Welcoming family visiting from outside Canada can be exciting, especially if you haven’t seen them in a long time.

 - Coverage for short visits to other countries that aren’t the country they came from.
 (For instance, you might want to take your brother visiting from Poland to New York City for a weekend.)

 - Direct billing so you or your relatives don’t need to pay medical bills out of pocket

-There’s no need to let an illness or injury turn your family’s visit into a financial burden for them or you.
-Speak to an insurance professional about how a travel insurance policy can let your relatives enjoy a worry-free visit.
+An illness or injury doesn’t have to turn your family’s visit into a financial burden for them or for you.
+Speak to an insurance professional about how a travel insurance policy can help your relatives during their visit.

 - Travel checklist: What you need to know when you travel